 Consider referring to an Opioid Treatment Program for specialized care.

 Use telehealth in care for patients with OUD.
-Providing MOUD through telehealth is now considered acceptable standard of care can be safely provided over audio-visual and audio-only telehealth.
+Providing MOUD through telehealth (audio-visual and audio-only) is now considered acceptable standard of care

 Level 3

 Advocate for clinic process changes that improve timely access to MOUD, such as same-day medication prescribing, rapid referral to behavioral healthcare, and educating support staff about stigma and chronic disease model of substance use disorders